awslabs/ml-io/doc/python/record_reader.md

     * [RecordKind](#RecordKind)
 * [Exceptions](#Exceptions)

-Record readers are relatively low-level constructs in the ML-IO API.
+Record readers are relatively low-level constructs in the MLIO API.
 They allow reading raw binary records from an [`InputStream`](stream.md#InputStream) instance.

 As of today the only publicly available record reader type is [`ParquetRecordReader`](#ParquetRecordReader) which reads Parquet files as memory blobs that can be passed to Apache Arrow.